Upcoming changes for this guidance

 It isn't necessary to have a belongings register for each tamariki or rangatahi, as their important belongings will be recorded in their All About Me plan, including the tamariki version.
 However, if te tamaiti or rangatahi wishes to have a register of their personal belongings created and maintained, the belongings register should be used for this purpose.
 This can be bookmarked into the CYRAS All About Me plan in part 3 under the section 'Belongings/Taonga'.

 Residences may also have particular recording practices which will need to be followed.

 The register is intended to record a brief description and the quantity, brand, colour, size and condition of each item (where applicable).
 The social worker fills out the register during their visits with te tamaiti or rangatahi and updates it as required, such as when there are changes in their care arrangements, or when te tamaiti or rangatahi have new clothes and/or no longer want items.
 A printed copy of the completed register can be provided to te tamaiti or rangatahi and their caregiver if they wish.
 This can be kept in their information pouch.

 Residences currently have a register in place to record all personal belongings rangatahi come into care with.

 There are instances when tamariki come into our care or custody due to an emergency situation.
-In these situations it’s important you are prepared with a satisfactory way of transporting the belongings of te tamaiti.
-All sites must have suitable bags available to be used when tamariki are moving and don’t have anything to move their belongings in.
-Ensure you have with you a suitable bag for situations such as this.
+In these situations it's important you're prepared with a satisfactory way of transporting the belongings of te tamaiti.
+All sites must have suitable bags available to be used when tamariki are moving and don't have anything to move their belongings in.
+Ensure you have with you a suitable bag for situations like this.
 The back-up bags may be stored in the work vehicle or onsite where practitioners have easy access to them.